CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_qiime2.md

   --o-visualization core-metrics-results/evenness-group-significance.qzv
 ```

-Now test for relationships between **beta diversity** and study metadata and create .qzv files to view these relationships on QIIME2 viewer
+Now test for relationships between **beta diversity** and study metadata and create .qzv files to view these relationships on [QIIME2 viewer](https://view.qiime2.org/).

 {% include note.html content="Like alpha diversity discussed above, beta diversity metrics can also be either qualitative or quantitative.
 Qualitative measure only consider whether a given taxon is present (yes/no) in both samples from any given airwise comparison (e.g. Jaccard distance).
 Quantitative measures are *weighted* by taxon abundance (e.g. Bray-Curtis).
 Phylogenetic beta diversity metrics can also be qualitiative (unweighted) or quantitative (weighted).
 Weighted Unifrac and unweighted Unifrac are examples of quantitative and qualitiative phylogenetic-based metrics, respectively." %}